 CASTLE MAOL PATHS

-The Footpath Network to Castle Maol has been upgraded over the past four years as far as The Boathouse, noticeably in the last section before the shore where a very muddy area was filled in, drainage ditches were dug and a new path laid.
+The Footpath Network to Castle Maol has been upgraded over the past eight years as far as The Boathouse, noticeably in the last section before the shore where a very muddy area was filled in, drainage ditches were dug and a new path laid.

 At high tide, the route to the Castle can be perilous, particularly as some visitors try to follow the 'cliff route' which goes up above the boulders on the foreshore and scale the cliffs round.